-The US government has experienced several shutdowns in recent memory, the most recent of which was in 2018, and extending into early 2019.
+The US government has experienced several shutdowns in recent memory, the most recent of which was a 35-day shutdown in 2018 that extended into early 2019.

 How would a government shutdown affect the average American, and just as importantly, what would it mean for our men and women in uniform?